YogeshGoyyalA-1/Asic_Design/README.md

 ### 5:- Arithmetic and logic Unit(ALU)

 The Arithmetic Logic Unit (ALU) is responsible for computing results based on the chosen operation.
 It processes the data from two registers provided by the register file, performs the corresponding arithmetic operation, and then writes the ALU's result back to memory via the register file's write port.
 Currently, the code supports only ADD and ADDI operations for executing the test code.
+All operations will be added at a later step.

 Code is given below